-The Trustee continually monitors the performance of the Plan's investments throughout the year and receives regular performance reports from its investment manager.
+The Trustee monitors the performance of the Plan's investments annually and receives performance reports from its investment manager.
 The Trustee is satisfied with the investment performance over the period covered by this statement and believes the Plan's investment strategy remains consistent with its aims and objectives.